jrueter15/unit2/README.md

 - Setup instructions

-  - Configure MySQL using a CLI install
+  - Configure MySQL using a CLI (command line interface) install
   - Run `mysql_secure_installation` to configure the new install
   - Set a root password
   - Disallow remote root login